At a glance

 How to prepare for the procedure

-Prior to a haemorrhoidectomy, Dr Maraj will advise you how to prepare for the procedure.
-You will need to restrict your eating and drinking 6 hours before the procedure and may be given an enema pre-operatively.
-A haemorrhoidectomy is performed in theatre, under general anaesthesia.
-You are required to stay in hospital post-procedure, based on intra-operative findings, the effects of the anaesthesia or if any complications occurred.
+Prior to a haemorrhoidectomy, Dr Maraj will advise you on how to prepare for the procedure.
+You will need to restrict eating and drinking 6 hours before the procedure and may be given an enema pre-operatively.
+A haemorrhoidectomy is performed in theatre under general anaesthesia.
+You may be required to stay in the hospital post-procedure for monitoring, based on intra-operative findings, the effects of the anaesthesia, or any complications.

 What a haemorrhoidectomy involves

-The procedure is performed while you are under general anaesthesia or a regional spinal block.
+The procedure is performed while you are under general anaesthesia.
 Dr Maraj will advise you prior to surgery which approach she may take.

 What to expect post-procedure

 Afterwards, you can expect some rectal and anal pain and minimal bleeding.
 You may need to stay in the hospital overnight for observation after the surgery.
 You will be instructed on how to care for your wounds; in some cases, a sitz bath may ease post-surgery discomfort.
 The recovery time for surgical procedures that remove haemorrhoids vary, but you can expect recovery within 1-3 weeks.
 You will be discharged and given a regime of stool softeners, analgesics, sitz-bath and dietary modifications.

 This is a guide to assist you with a basic understanding of the procedure.
 If you require any further information, please ask Dr Maraj directly.

 Risks & complications